top of page

 By Shola Morgan

-Marianne Fernandez (not her real name) was confident she had her future mapped out.
-After a successful internship, she was all but guaranteed a job offer from a top company as a Junior Strategic Planner right after graduation.
-She had poured all her energy into this path, spending late nights working toward a future she had carefully constructed in her mind.
-But then the unthinkable happened—the company restructured, and the role disappeared.
+She had poured all her energy into this path, working late nights toward a future she had carefully constructed.
+But the unthinkable happened—the company restructured, and the role disappeared.
 Marianne was left with nothing but a void where her dream had been.

 In her grief and frustration, she decided to pack her bags and travel.
 She convinced herself that this new adventure would help her move on, filling the space left by her vanished career aspirations.
 “I need to invest my energy somewhere else,” she told herself, “Travel will fix this.”